patrick-in-Bklyn/tidy_data/README.md

 ####    Save this file to "../tidy.txt"

         1. merge the data sets in the train.txt file with the test.txt file
-        2. Subset the arrays according to column names (names contain mean() and std()).
+        2. Subset the arrays according to column names (key words are mean() and std()).
         3. if a different filter is needed you can change the key_word1 and key_word2 parameters.
         4. reformat the labels within the original data to meet good R practice.
         5. Naming conventions were kept as close to the original as possible.

-                        tBodyAcc-mean()-X was transformed to t.body.acc.mean.x
+        for columns:    tBodyAcc-mean()-X was transformed to t.body.acc.mean.x for rows:       WALKING_DOWNSTAIRS was transformed to walking.downstairs

         7. This final array has 10,299 rows and 69 columns.
         8. The array is saved to a file entitled tidy.txt in the parent directory.